-The Society has grown to a size and had remarkable success which we could only dream of twenty years ago.
-This is due to the tremendous efforts made by many individuals too many to mention, with their input in making the Society the successful organisation it is today.
+Due to efforts of the committee, members and many individuals too many to mention, their input has made the Society the successful organisation it is today.
 All visitors are offered a warm welcome.

 The club usually meets on a Wednesday at 7.00pm

 Members admission: £5.00

 Visitors admission: £7.00